Application for Admission

 Residential students are furnished three meals a day, seven days a week.
 Residential and non-residential students may rent a wireless laptop computer to use, while enrolled at the Academy, if they do not already have one.

 Families of non-residential students pay $200 per year (including a $100 enrollment fee to reserve the student’s place) and a text book and supply fee of $285 per year.

 Other expenses that may be incurred by families are for transportation, personal items, and the selection of options such as the yearbook, rental of a graphing calculator, and dual credit classes.

 Please refer to our Residential Fee Structure for a detailed breakdown of the fees.

 Is there financial assistance?

 Yes!
 Financial assistance is available for those who qualify.
 Families apply for financial assistance after admittance and following Summer Orientation.
 Qualification guidelines parallel the guidelines for the Federal Free and Reduced Lunch Program.
 Those that qualify (see Residential Fee Structure) for Reduced Lunch follow the fee guidelines for Minimum Financial Based and those that qualify for Free Lunch follow the fee guidelines for Maximum Financial Based.

 How do you decide who gets in?

-Admission to the Indiana Academy is selective and based upon previous academic records, teacher recommendations, student short-answer essays, and a standardized test taken during the sophomore year (PSAT or SAT).
+Admission to the Indiana Academy is selective and based upon previous academic records, recommendations, student short-answer essays, and a standardized test taken during the sophomore year (PSAT or SAT).